-New Delhi: Prime Minister Manmohan Singh Sunday appealed to protesting central Trade Unions to withdraw their proposed two-day strike from February 20 saying it would cause loss to economy besides inconvenience to people and offered talks.
+New Delhi: Prime Minister Dr Manmohan Singh has offered talks and appealed to trade unions to withdraw their proposed two-day countrywide strike from February 20.

-"I appeal to the Central Trade Unions to withdraw their call for countrywide general strike on February 20 and 21.
-Such a strike would lead to avoidable loss to our economy and inconvenience to the public through disruption of services," the Prime Minster said in his message.
+"I appeal to the central trade unions to withdraw their call for countrywide general strike on February 20 and 21.
+Such a strike would lead to avoidable loss to our economy and inconvenience to the public through disruption of services," Dr Singh said in his message.

-Singh also pointed out that some of the issues raised by the Trade Unions are "already being acted upon" and others are at "various stages of consideration".
+Dr Singh also pointed out that some of the issues raised by the trade unions are already being acted upon and others are at various stages of consideration.

-"I am confident that these discussions would result in a course of action that is acceptable both to the Trade Unions and the Government," he said.
+He expressed confidence that the discussions will result in the course of action that is acceptable to both the trade unions and the government.

 Central trade unions and federations of workers have called for a two-day nationwide strike starting from February 20 against price-rise and "violation of labour laws".